 Nestling at the foot of a peaceful valley just a stone's throw from the impressive Chesil Beach, you will enjoy dramatic far-reaching views of the green and pretty Dorset countryside.
-Our tents are close-by the farmyard with cows, goats, pigs, hens, ducks and rabbits just a toddle away.
-And visitors love our bee hives.
+The tents are close-by the farmyard with cows, goats, pigs, hens, ducks and rabbits just a toddle away.

 There is always something going on and always plenty to do.
-On the farm we grow a variety of crops and there are lots of animals to meet, like the beef suckler cows and calves, chickens, Labradors Tess and Ora, pet goats Trit and Trot, the ducks - Pit, Pat and Paddle, our son Henry's pigs and Pippin, the pony belonging to our two daughters Georgina and Annabel.
+On the farm are grown a variety of crops and there are lots of animals to meet, like the beef suckler cows and calves, chickens, Labradors Tess and Ora, Chase the horse, pet goat Trit-Trot and kids, the ducks Pit, Pat and Paddle, our son Henry's pigs, and Pippin, the pony belonging to daughters Georgina and Annabel.

-Feedback tells us that families love the setting of the tents as the children can play and roam freely and safely within sight and earshot of parents.
-The hay barn is a big hit as a children's favourite.
-After animal visits you may wish to forage in the hedges as they often yield abundant fruit, especially in the autumn.
-Look out too for foxes and their cubs, deer, hare and owls, all of which make their homes nearby.
-The farm larder is well stocked with lots of local produce and our own beef and pork.
-Joby's home-made goodies are not to be missed particularly her meringue roulade.
+Feedback informs that families love the setting of the tents as the children can play and roam freely and safely within sight and earshot of parents.
+Foxes and their cubs, deer, hare and owls, are spottable, all making their homes nearby.
+The farm larder will sustain you, being well stocked with lots of local produce and the farm's own beef and pork.
+Joby's homemade goodies are not to be missed, particularly her meringue roulade.

-Walk the many beaches including nearby Chesil Beach, an 18-mile stretch of pebbled beach famously depicted in Ian McEwan's novel 'On Chesil Beach' and Powell & Pressburger's film 'The Small Back Room'.
+You can breathe in sea air instead of the scents of the woodland, walking the many beaches.
+These include West Bay, famous home of the TV series Broadchurch, as well as Chesil Beach, the 18-mile stretch of pebbled beach memorably depicted in Ian McEwan's novel 'On Chesil Beach' and Powell & Pressburger's film 'The Small Back Room'.

 We are the Bartlett family; Martin, Joby and children Henry, Annabel and Georgina and together with Martin's parents Tom and Sheila, the farm has been home to our family for nearly 70 years.